Our senior team

 Jens is a member of the International Academy of Television Arts & Sciences.

-Jennifer Mullin is Co-Chief Executive Officer of FremantleMedia North America (FMNA).
-Together with Craig Cegielski, she is responsible for FMNA’s overall management and business performance, overseeing the development, production and business operations of over 600 hours of network, cable and syndicated programming.
+Jennifer Mullin is Chief Executive Officer of FremantleMedia North America (FMNA).
+She is responsible for FMNA’s overall management and business performance, overseeing the development, production and business operations of over 600 hours of network, cable and syndicated programming.

 Mullin, formerly EVP, Current Programming, FMNA, has been at the helm of FMNA’s unscripted programming for nearly ten years, overseeing the company’s extensive slate.
 During this time, she has significantly grown FMNA’s presence in the game show and reality competition genres.
 Overseeing the game show franchises, The Price Is Right, Family Feud and Let’s Make A Deal, Mullin and her team have taken each of the series to record-breaking ratings highs across daytime and syndication.
 Building FMNA’s syndication pipeline, Mullin led the launch of the company’s newest entry, Celebrity Name Game.
 The fast-paced and funny game show was a success out of the gate, coming in as the second highest-rated new syndicated program in 2014 and subsequently renewed for a second season.
 The inaugural season also garnered an Emmy® for Craig Ferguson as Outstanding Game Show Host at the 2015 Daytime Emmy Awards.